 Her extensive media industry experience has contributed to the decade-long success of LieberComm, a content marketing, and digital media relations firm servicing clients in evolving digital technologies, digital literacy education and ed-tech, AR/VR/MR, entertainment, special event planning, and philanthropy.
 A true storyteller at heart, Cynthia is a frequent guest blogger and her expanded talents include content creation, public relations, social media engagement.
 She also serves as an Adjunct Professor at The University of Texas at Austin (UTLA) and teaches Social Media/Influencer Marketing and Entertainment PR for UCLA.

 Stuart Pollok has worked in various capacities in the film industry for almost 25 years.
 After a brief stint in marketing for Universal Pictures, Stuart worked in development, production, and business affairs for most of the nineties at Paramount Pictures-based Prelude Pictures, rising to Executive Vice President, the highest-ranking executive at the company.
 At Prelude, a division of Neufeld/Rehme Productions, the producers of Patriot Games, The Hunt for Red October and Clear And Present Danger, The Omen, and No Way Out, among many others, Stuart originated and shepherded to production Judicial Consent for HBO/Rysher Entertainment, Black Dog for Universal Pictures and tent-pole Lost In Space for New Line Cinema.
 After Prelude, Stuart produced One of The Hollywood Ten starring Jeff Goldblum for the BBC, Canal+, TVE, and Buena Vista International (BVI).
 It premiered at the Closing Night of the San Sebastian Film Festival.
 He then conceived, wrote, and implemented the business plan that leads to the creation of Studio Hamburg International Production (SHIP), the English-language theatrical feature division of Studio Hamburg, then Germany’s largest television producer with an annual turnover in excess of $250m.
 As Head of Production at SHIP, Stuart oversaw and executive produced three features, including launching the successful The Three Investigators family franchise for BVI, and handled production services in Germany for Flightplan starring Jodie Foster for Imagine Entertainment/Disney.
+Today, he is the Head of International for Pagale SE, a Swedish financing/production entity.
 Stuart is a former New York attorney and a graduate of the University of Glasgow, Georgetown University Law Center and the University of Southern California School of Cinema-Television, Peter Stark Producing Program.
 He was a Rotary Scholar at Georgetown, representing Europe on a World Peace Initiative, and at high school graduated as top male of his class and was elected Class President.